timkellogg/tweetsec/README.md

 * `npm install` to install node packages
 * `npm install -g nodemon` to install reloading node server
 * `npm start` to start nodemon server
+* wait for a status of `connected` to appear in the terminal
 * setup a twitter development account and get OAuth credentials
 * create a `./secrets.js` file: